Tidal phenomena in the Galactic Center: The curious case of X7: Hypotheses for the origin of X7

 \section{Hypotheses for the origin of X7}

-X7 has been monitored continuously since 2002 with telescopes at the W. M. Keck Observatory \citep{ciurlo2023} as part of the Galactic Center Orbits Initiative (GCOI; PI: Andrea Ghez).
-The data traced the dust thermal emission – through images in L$^\prime$-band (3.776 $\mu$m) obtained with the imager NIRC2 - and the gas emission through the Br-$\gamma$ hydrogen recombination line observed with the integral field spectrograph OSIRIS \citep{larkin2006}.
+X7 has been monitored continuously since 2002 with telescopes at the W.M.
+Keck Observatory \citep{ciurlo2023} as part of the Galactic Center Orbits Initiative (GCOI; PI: Andrea Ghez).
+The data traced the dust thermal emission – through images in the L$^\prime$ band (3.776 $\mu$m) obtained with the imager NIRC2 -- and the gas emission through the Br$\gamma$ hydrogen recombination line observed with the integral field spectrograph OSIRIS \citep{larkin2006}.
 These observations have shown that the size of X7 has nearly doubled from $L\sim 2000$~au in 2003 to $L\sim 3300$~au in 2021.
-Additionally, it was possible to fit a Keplerian orbit to its forward tip, revealing a semi-major axis of $4800\pm1100$~au and an eccentricity of $0.34\pm0.05$ \citep{ciurlo2023}.
-Under the assumption that it is a purely gas and dust feature, a total mass of $\sim$50~M$_{\oplus}$ was derived using the observed Br-$\gamma$ flux.
+Additionally, it was possible to fit a Keplerian orbit to its forward tip, revealing a semimajor axis of $4800\pm1100$~au and an eccentricity of $0.34\pm0.05$ \citep{ciurlo2023}.
+Under the assumption that it is a purely gas and dust feature, a total mass of $\sim$50~M$_{\oplus}$ was derived using the observed Br$\gamma$ flux.
 Then, it is straightforward to estimate that the ratio between the derived and Roche densities (the critical density to remain intact against tidal forces of the SMBH) of X7 is very small ($\sim$10$^{-5}$).
-This shows that its self-gravity is negligible provided that no compact source is associated to it.
+This shows that its self-gravity is negligible provided that no compact source is associated with it.
 Based on this, its age is constrained to be less than its orbital period ($\sim$200~yr), as otherwise the tidal forces would have already destroyed it.

-Under the assumption that X7 is only made out of gas and dust, we propose and study three hypotheses to explain its origin. \begin{itemize} \item First, X7 could be the result of a mass outflow from a massive star going through a high mass-loss episode such as a Luminous Blue Variable (LBV) phase.
-This scenario is plausible since the central parsec hosts hundreds of O- and B-type stars \citep[e.g.][]{paumard2006,Martins2007, Habibi_2019}.
+Under the assumption that X7 is only made out of gas and dust, we propose and study three hypotheses to explain its origin. \begin{itemize} \item First, X7 could be the result of a mass outflow from a massive star going through a major mass-loss episode such as a LBV phase.
+This scenario is plausible since the central parsec hosts hundreds of O- and B-type stars \citep[e.g.,][]{paumard2006,Martins2007, Habibi_2019}.

 \item The second hypothesis conceives X7 as ejecta from a binary merger process.
 This case is supported by the fact that the sources G3 and X7 could be considered dynamically linked as they move on very similar orbits and share common observational properties \citep[see][]{2020_ciurlo, ciurlo2023}.
-In this scenario, G3 would be the merger product and X7 the mass ejecta from the Eccentric Kozai-Lidov \citep[EKL;][]{kozai1962,lidov1962, Naoz2016} induced merger process.
+In this scenario, G3 would be the merger product and X7 the mass ejecta from the eccentric Kozai-Lidov (EKL)-induced merger process \citep[][]{kozai1962,lidov1962, Naoz2016}.